pschool-in/curriculum/content/science/earth-5.md

 2. Brazil a country in South America is one of the largest coffee producer in the world.
 3. The Andes is one of the longest mountain range in South America.
 4. One of the highest volcanoes of the world, Mt.
 Cotopaxi is found in this continent.
-5. Countries in South America: Argentina, Bolivia, Brazil, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.
+5. Major countries in South America: Argentina, Bolivia, Brazil, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.

 ### Antarctica